rackerlabs/technical-blog/_posts/2019-10-17-secure-sensitive-data-in-oracle.md

 metaTitle: "Secure sensitive data in Oracle"
 metaDescription: "Organizations face a major challenge securing sensitive data like social security numbers, bank account and routing numbers, and so on."
-ogTitle: "Integrate Oracle EBS with OAM"
+ogTitle: "Secure sensitive data in Oracle"
 ogDescription: "Organizations face a major challenge securing sensitive data like social security numbers, bank account and routing numbers, and so on."
 ---

-Organizations face a major challenge securing sensitive data like social security numbers, bank account and routing numbers, and so on.
+Organizations face a major challenge securing sensitive data like social security numbers, bank account and routing numbers, and other similar data.

 <!-- more -->

 ### Introduction

-Regulations and laws require organizations to protect their own data and customer information from falling into wrong hands. *Data redaction*, or *dynamic data masking (DDM)*, is the process of obfuscating or hiding sensitive data elements.
+Regulations and laws require organizations to protect their own data and customer information from falling into the wrong hands. *Data redaction*, or *dynamic data masking (DDM)*, is the process of obfuscating or hiding sensitive data elements.